vEnhance/web.evanchen.cc/input/faq-raqs.md

 3. However, they are really, really easy to get sucked into if you're not careful (or even if you are careful).
-   Which is why you get to hear so many horror stories about bribing politicians, or committing fraud to impress Harvard, and so on ad nauseum.
+   Which is why you get to hear so many horror stories about bribing politicians, or committing fraud to impress Harvard, and so on ad nauseam.

 I think this label was helpful for me because I could recognize when I was in a situation where I was like,